-The definition of net credit sales is those revenues generated by an entity that it allows to customers on credit, less all sales returns and sales allowances.
+Net credit sales are those revenues generated by an entity that it allows to customers on credit, less all sales returns and sales allowances.
 Net credit sales do not include any sales for which payment is made immediately in cash.
 The concept is useful as the foundation for other measurements, such as days sales outstanding and accounts receivable turnover, and also as an indicator of the total amount of credit that a company is granting to its customers.
 Net credit sales are likely to be highest when a company has a loose credit policy, where it grants large amounts of credit to even those customers with suspect payment histories.
+Key definitions are:

 Net Credit Sales Formula

 The formula for net credit sales is: